 RheumaLin is your natural anti-inflammatory solution containing plant-derived ingredients that have been recognised for their ability to help alleviate inflammation, reduce pain and improve joint mobility.
 For more information Go to: Click here for more info on Rheumalin

-Click here Get the FREE MNI Exercise Programme to fight inflammation and improve overall fitness levels.
+Click here Get the FREE MNI Exercise Programme to combat inflammation and improve overall fitness levels.

 - Ping Jiao and Haiyan Xu.
 Adipose inflammation: cause or consequence of obesity-related insulin resistance.
 Diabetes, Metabolic Syndrome and Obesity 2008:1 25-31